 A car insurance policy is a compulsory requirement for car owners.
 That is why every car owner buys a car insurance policy.
 However, many don’t know how the premium is calculated for the policy.
-A car insurance premium calculator helps in these cases.
-The car insurance premium calculator helps in calculating the premium of the car insurance policy based on the details of the car.
+A car insurance calculator helps in these cases.
+The calculator helps in calculating the premium of the car insurance policy based on the details of the car.

-Though the car insurance premium calculator helps in calculating the premium of a car insurance policy, you should know the components of the premium.
+Though the calculator helps in calculating the premium of a car insurance policy, you should know the components of the premium.
 The premium of a car insurance policy is composed of three parts –

 This premium is for the compulsory third party cover which is provided by the car insurance policy.
 This premium is fixed by the Insurance Regulatory and Development Authority of India (IRDAI) and is fixed for all insurers.
 The premium rate depends on the engine capacity of the car.
 IRDAI also reviews the premium rate every year and makes changes if required.

 In the case of comprehensive car insurance policies, damages suffered by the car are also covered.
 This coverage is called own damage cover and a premium is charged for this cover.
 The premium rate depends on the Insured Declared Value (IDV) of the car and varies across different policies.

 Many car insurance policies, both comprehensive and third party, offer an inbuilt personal accident cover.
 This cover pays a benefit in case of accidental death and total and permanent disablement.
 For this cover also, an additional premium is charged.

 Thus, a car insurance policy’s premium is a combination of third party premium, own damage premium and premium for personal accident cover

 How to calculate car insurance premium?